WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 resource from causing those signed bytes to be interpreted as something else, signatures here need to:

-1. Avoid key types that have been used for non-TLS key exchange protocols.
-That may be just the `rsaEncryption` OID from {{?RFC2437}}.
+1. Avoid key types that are used for non-TLS protocols whose output could be confused with a signature.
+That may be just the `rsaEncryption` OID from
+   {{?RFC2437}}.
 2. Use the same format as TLS's signatures, specified in {{?I-D.ietf-tls-tls13}}
    section 4.4.3, with a context string that's specific to this use.